vikaschoudhary16/vikaschoudhary16.github.io/_posts/2016-08-21-k8s-kuryr-neutron.md

 [root@fed-master ~]#raven
 ~~~

-Now Raven is lisentening to all the events api-server is reporting.
+Now Raven is lisentening to all the events that api-server is reporting.

 ### CNI driver installation and configuration